-The EASA Airworthiness Directives publishing tool (AD Tool) offers a complete list of Airworthiness Directives that have been issued by EASA or have received an EASA approval number since 28/09/2003.
+The EASA Safety Publications publishing tool (SP Tool) offers a complete list of Airworthiness Directives that have been issued or approved by EASA since 28/09/2003.
 The tool also contains all Proposed Airworthiness Directives (PAD) and allows users to submit their comments during the consultation period.

-After 15/09/2008, new Safety Information Bulletins, Foreign State of Design Safety Publications and Foreign State of Design ADs are published within the EASA AD tool.
+After 15/09/2008, new Safety Information Bulletins, Foreign State of Design Safety Publications and Foreign State of Design ADs are published within the EASA SP tool.